 Designs should be carefully developed to meet current demands.
 Designs should consider potential future changes or developments and make provisions to allow for future growth or expansion.
 This is not a mandate to "over-design" the initial systems; rather, design teams should look ahead to future possibilities, and with the Port, make sound long-term decisions that provide appropriate levels of future flexibility.

 Regulations & Reviews Project Types Project Teams Planning Considerations

-Minimum Structural Design Requirements Structural Load Criteria Structural Elements & Standards Mechanical Electrical
+Basis of Structural Design Structural Elements & Standards